Farama-Foundation/Gymnasium-Robotics/docs/envs/MaMuJoCo/index.md

 ### example 'boston dynamics spot arm' with  custom 'quadruped|arm' factorization
 Here we are Factorizing the "[Boston Dynamics Spot with arm](https://bostondynamics.com/products/spot/arm/)" robot with the robot model from [Menagarie](https://github.com/google-deepmind/mujoco_menagerie/tree/main/boston_dynamics_spot), into 1 agent for the locomoting quadruped component and 1 agent for the manipulator arm component.
+We are using the robot model from [MuJoCo Menagerie](https://github.com/google-deepmind/mujoco_menagerie/tree/main/boston_dynamics_spot).

 ```{figure} figures/boston_dymanics_spot_arm.png
     :name: Boston Dymanics Spot Arm factorization